VirtualCareFinder may earn a commission when you visit a provider through our links.

 What to Evaluate

 Insurance network breadth.
 The more plans a platform accepts, the more likely yours is covered.
-Check for your specific plan, not just the parent company — being "in-network with Cigna" does not guarantee coverage for every Cigna plan.
+Check for your specific plan, not just the parent company.

 Session cost with insurance.
 Even with coverage, copays and coinsurance vary.
 Some platforms show estimated costs before you book.